-This policy has four parts.
-All four conditions must be met to be eligible for financial aid.
-Students who have been awarded financial aid and do not meet these conditions will have their aid canceled.
+This policy has four conditions which must be met to be eligible for financial aid.
+Students who have been awarded financial aid and do not meet these conditions will have their aid canceled for the subsequent semester.

 Part One: Acceptable Passing Rate

-To assess quantitative standards the overall ratio of cumulative units passed to cumulative units taken is reviewed.
-As a student progresses, this expected ratio or percentage increases.
+Quantitative standards are assessed by dividing the overall ratio of a student’s cumulative units (of classes passed) by the cumulative CSUCI units taken.
+As students progress in their academic career, the expected ratio or percentage increases.
 The required ratios are represented in the chart below.

-Students Academically Disqualified by the University are ineligible for financial aid based on qualitative standards.
+Students disqualified by the University are ineligible for financial aid based on qualitative standards.

 Part Three: Unit and Time Limits

-Students exceeding the unit and time limits listed below are ineligible for financial aid.
-Students working toward their first undergraduate degree are limited to 150 earned units (including transfer units).
+Students working toward their first undergraduate degree are limited to 150 earned units (including accepted transfer units towards the degree program).
 Students who have earned their first undergraduate degree and are enrolled in a second baccalaureate program are limited to 48 earned units.
 Students in a credential program are limited to 48 earned units including prerequisite courses.
-Students in a master's program are limited to 48 earned units including prerequisite courses.
+Students in a master’s program are limited to 48 earned units including prerequisite courses.

 Part Four: Other Provisions

-- Students who exceed the university limit of CR/NC units while receiving aid funds are subject to review of continued eligibility.
+- Students who exceed the university limit of credit/no credit units while receiving financial aid funds are subject to review of continued eligibility.

 - Students who have completed all undergraduate degree course requirements but have not graduated for any reason are not eligible for funding.